-- a. seven faculty members, elected to three-year terms one from the Fine Arts or Humanities Division, one from the Natural Science Division, one from the School of Theology, and three elected at large. - b.
+- a. seven faculty members, elected to three-year terms one from the Fine Arts or Humanities Division, one from the Natural Science Division, one from the Social Science Division, one from the School of Theology, and three elected at large. - b.
 Ex-officio administrative members are: the vice provost.